What is an Elder Wisdom Circle and why are you offering it?

 Elder Wisdom Circles are offered at affordable prices and on a sliding scale.
 We will not turn anyone away who wants to participate.
 There is a suggested donation per quarter (12 weeks) of $50-100 but participants can contribute what they can, whether that is less or more.

-If you'd like your donation to be tax deductible, it can be arranged as a gift to The Healing Space (under the auspices of PCW) or Knox.
+If you'd like your donation to be tax deductible, it can be arranged as a gift to one of the churches where we hold our programs.